Pikes Peak Regional Medical Center Association

 A long effort of studying the market, the needs, and the alternatives for financing a Hospital led to the opening of the Pikes Peak Regional Hospital on a 20 acre campus at the edge of Woodland Park.
 The hospital’s opening in October 2007 began the fulfillment of the Association’s vision of using the Hospital as the anchor facility to help recruit new providers and new services throughout the region.

-Today, the Medical Campus is home to the Pikes Peak Regional Hospital and the adjacent Woodland Medical Center building, which is home to over a dozen provider businesses.
+Today, the Medical Campus is home to the Pikes Peak Regional Hospital, the Forest Ridge Senior Care center, and the Woodland Medical Center building, which is home to over a dozen provider businesses.
 Other facilities will be developed on the Association’s Campus as the plan unfolds.
-A major next step is the development of a state-of-the-art 80-unit Skilled Nursing Center – Forest Ridge Senior Living, scheduled to open in 2015.

 PPRMCA Mission Accomplishments